louisbichard/notes/Revision/Cryptography/exam-questions.md

 Strong collision resistance is where it is hard to find any inputs at all that have the same output from two different inputs

-###Name hash functions that are currently recommended (You do not need to know the Merkle-Damgard construction and the sponge construction for hash functions)

-SHA-2 and SHA-3 family

-// TODO: DOUBLE CHECK IF THERE ARE MORE OF THESE THAT WE CAN USE

 ###Past paper question (10 marks)

 A typical digital signature scheme uses a hash function and a public-key cryptosystem